 Historical sites and museums

-It’s always great when you can add some education to a fun family trip!
+It’s always great when you can add some education to a fun family trip.
 Learn something new at a historic site like the Battleship North Carolina.
 The ship was the very first of its type commissioned and built for the U.S. Navy and was used in World War II.
 Fort Dobbs was a significant fort during the French and Indian War.
 Visitors can learn about the global war that encompassed five continents and set the groundwork for the American Revolutionary War.

 You can also visit one of North Carolina’s many museums to learn something new.
-The Asheville Pinball Museum is a unique spot, and admission allows you to play the 80+ games for free.
+The Asheville Pinball Museum is a unique spot, and the admission price allows you to play the 80+ games for free.
 The North Carolina Museum of History will give you an excellent overview of the state and is an affiliate of the Smithsonian.
 The North Carolina Museum of Natural Sciences in Raleigh is the state’s most-visited museum and has interactive exhibits that teach about the natural world.

 Amusement parks, zoos, and wildlife refuges

-Zoos are another wonderful place to spend a day with the family!
+Zoos are another wonderful place to spend a day with the family.
 The North Carolina Zoo in Asheboro is one of the largest natural habitat zoos in the entire world.
 The Aloha Safari Zoo in Cameron is an animal sanctuary that provides a safe place for injured, mistreated, and unwanted animals.

 You can see animals in the wild in some of North Carolina’s wildlife refuges.
 The Pee Dee National Wildlife Refuge in Ansonville is an 8,500-acre space that’s a resting place for Canada geese and a variety of other migratory birds.
 The Roanoke River National Wildlife Refuge is a popular spot for songbirds returning from their migration to the West Indies and South America.
-Colorful wildflowers that attract the birds thrive in this area, so it’s a beautiful place to visit!
+Colorful wildflowers that attract the birds thrive in this area, so it’s a beautiful place to visit.

 Safety and Preparedness when RV Camping in North Carolina

-An RV camping trip to North Carolina is a wonderful plan!
+An RV camping trip to North Carolina is a wonderful plan.
 However, it’s best to know about natural disasters and weather challenges that can occur.
-That way, you can be prepared for any emergencies!
+That way, you can be prepared for any emergencies.

 Weather conditions and natural disaster preparedness

 North Carolina has faced tornadoes, floods, hurricanes, and snowstorms in various parts of the state.
-If you are in North Carolina when it’s being threatened by a hurricane, the best thing you can do is leave the area before the storm hits.
+If you are in North Carolina when it’s being threatened by a hurricane, the best thing to do is leave the area before the storm hits.
 If you can’t leave, move to higher ground.
 Don’t ride out a hurricane in your RV – seek shelter in a more substantial building.
 Move away from the coast, and stay away from areas that are prone to landslides.
 Close curtains and stay away from windows to protect the area from broken glass.

-If you are driving when there is flooding, be aware that water can be deceptive!
+If you are driving when there is flooding, be aware that water can be deceptive.
 More than one person has gotten stuck in a flooded underpass or other area because the water was deeper than they initially thought.

 You can find more tips for dealing with extreme weather in an RV here.